h2oai/h2o-3/h2o-docs/src/product/data-science/k-means.rst

 Constrained K-Means
 ~~~~~~~~~~~~~~~~~~~

-Using the `cluster_size_constraints` parameter, a user can set the minimum size of each cluster during the training by an array of numbers.
-The size of the array must be equal as the `k` parameter.
+The ``cluster_size_constraints`` parameter allows the user to define an array that specifies the minimum size of each cluster during the training.
+The size of the array must be equal to the ``k`` parameter.

 To satisfy the custom minimal cluster size, the calculation of clusters is converted to the Minimal Cost Flow problem.
 Instead of using the Lloyd iteration algorithm, a graph is constructed based on the distances and constraints.
 The goal is to go iteratively through the input edges and create an optimal spanning tree that satisfies the constraints.

 More information about how to convert the standard K-means algorithm to the Minimal Cost Flow problem is described in this paper: https://pdfs.semanticscholar.org/ecad/eb93378d7911c2f7b9bd83a8af55d7fa9e06.pdf.

 The result cluster size is guaranteed only on **training data** and only **during training**.
-Depends on the cluster assignment at the end of the training, the result centers are calculated.
-However, the result cluster assignment could be different when you score on the same data, which was used for training.
-Because of during scoring, the resulting cluster is assigned based on the final centers and the distances from them. **No constraints are taken into account during scoring.**
+Depending on the cluster assignment at the end of the training, the result centers are calculated.
+However, the result cluster assignment could be different when you score on the same data that was used for training because of during scoring, the resulting cluster is assigned based on the final centers and the distances from them. **No constraints are taken into account during scoring.**

-If `nfolds` and `cluster_size_constraints` parameters are set simultaneously, the sum of constraints has to be less than a number of data points in one fold.
+If the ``nfolds`` and ``cluster_size_constraints`` parameters are set simultaneously, the sum of constraints has to be less than the number of data points in one fold.

-**Minimum-cost flow problem can be efficiently solved in polynomial time (in the worst case in exponential time).
-The performance of this implementation of the Constrained K-means algorithm is slow due to many repeatable calculations that cannot be parallelized and more optimized at H2O backend.
+**Minimum-cost flow problems can be efficiently solved in polynomial time (or in the worst case, in exponential time).
+The performance of this implementation of the Constrained K-means algorithm is slow due to many repeatable calculations that cannot be parallelized and more optimized at the H2O backend.
 For large dataset, the calculation can last hours.
-For example, a dataset with 100 000 rows and five features can run hours.**
+For example, a dataset with 100000 rows and five features can run several hours.**

 Expected time with various sized data (OS debian 10.0 (x86-64), processor Intel© Core™ i7-7700HQ CPU @ 2.80GHz × 4, RAM 23.1 GiB):

 * 10 000 rows, 5 features  ~ 0h  9m 21s
 * 20 000 rows, 5 features  ~ 0h 39m 27s
 * 30 000 rows, 5 features  ~ 1h 26m 43s